Marcel Bisukiro: Biography

 In the general elections of 1960, Bisukiro was elected by the Provincial Assembly of Kivu to serve in the Senate on a non-customary, CEREA ticket.
 In June 1960 he was appointed by Patrice Lumumba to serve as Minister of External Commerce in his government.
 After Lumumba's dismissal, he continued to hold the office under Joseph Iléo, but later in the year he fled the capital to take up the same portfolio in Antoine Gizenga's rival government.
 On 19 March 1961 Bisukiro founded a journal, Dignité Nouvelle, in Bukavu.
 Negotiations between various factions resulted in the investiture of a new government on 2 August under Cyrille Adoula, and he returned to his post as Minister of External Commerce in the central government.
 On 13 April 1962 a motion of censure was tabled against him in the Chamber of Deputies.
 The petitioning deputies stated that his commercial activities in the private sector were constitutionally incompatible with his ministerial duties, accused him of scheming to sell Virunga National Park to foreigners, and suggested that he was of "non-Congolese" nationality.
 Though he was vociferously defended by Chamber First Vice-President Joseph Midiburo, following the debate the motion of censure was passed, 58 votes to six with seven abstentions, and Bisukiro was dismissed from his post.
 In November the Adoula Government decreed a state of military rule and arrested Bisukiro and three other parliamentarians on charges of plotting rebellion.
 On 23 November the Chamber forced the government to rescind its actions.
 After ending his service in Parliament he worked as a businessman.
 In 1964 a new constitution was ratified that marginalised Rwandan immigrants.
 Bisukiro criticised it as discriminatory.
-On 1 July 2010 he was awarded the Grand Cordon of the Ordre National Héros Nationaux Kabila-Lumumba by President Joseph Kabila.
+On 1 July 2010 he was awarded the Grand Cordon of the Order of the National Heroes Kabila-Lumumba by President Joseph Kabila.